zihasz/dndbot/README.md

 # dndbot
-Dungeons &amp; Dragons Discord bot.
+- dungeons and dragons discord bot

 # usage
-- clone the project or download it as a zip and extract it.
+- clone the project or download it as a zip and extract it
+- open cmd in the bot folder
 - npm init -y
 - npm install discord.js@latest
-- node index.js OR run start.bat
+- node index.js or run start.bat

+# make sure you
+- have node.js
+- have a bot token in config.json

+# current features
+- dice rolling for all dnd dice types